amorel/quote-generator/README.md

 # Quotes API

-This project provides an API to retrieve random quotes with filtering options.
+This project provides an API to retrieve random quotes with filtering options, as well as additional endpoints to manage tags and authors.
 It includes a layered architecture for data management, business logic, and dependency injection, along with custom error handling and a comprehensive test suite.

 ## Table of Contents